microsoft/DeepSpeed/deepspeed/autotuning/README.md

 # DeepSpeed Autotuning
 ## Overview

-One pain point in model training is to figure out a good performance-relevant configurations such as: micro batch size to fully ustilize the hardware and achieve a high throughput number.
-This configuraiton exploring process is commonly done manully, but is important since model training is repeated many times and benefits of using a good configuration.
-Not only is the hand-tuning process time-consumming, but it's outcome is hardware-dependent.
+One pain point in model training is to figure out a good performance-relevant configurations such as: micro batch size to fully utilize the hardware and achieve a high throughput number.
+This configuration exploring process is commonly done manually, but is important since model training is repeated many times and benefits of using a good configuration.
+Not only is the hand-tuning process time-consuming, but it's outcome is hardware-dependent.
 This means that a good configuration on one hardware might not be the best on another different hardware.
-The user thus has to hand tune the configuratoin again.
-With DeepSpeed (DS), there are more configuration parameters that could potentially affect the training speed, thus making it more tedious to manually tune the configuration.
+The user thus has to hand tune the configuration again.
+With DeepSpeed, there are more configuration parameters that could potentially affect the training speed, thus making it more tedious to manually tune the configuration.
 The had-tuning processes is not needed with Deepspeed's Autotuning framework.

-The DeepSpeed Autotuner aims to mitigate this painpoint and automatically dicover the optimal DeepSpeed configuration that delievers good training speed.
+The DeepSpeed Autotuner aims to mitigate this pain point and automatically discover the optimal DeepSpeed configuration that delivers good training speed.
-The DeepSpeed Autotuner uses model information, system information, and heuristics to efficiently tune system knobs that affect compute and memory efficiencies, such as ZeRO optimization stages, micro-batch sizes, and many other ZeRO optimization configurations.
+The Autotuner uses model information, system information, and heuristics to efficiently tune system knobs that affect compute and memory efficiencies, such as ZeRO optimization stages, micro-batch sizes, and many other ZeRO optimization configurations.
-It not only saves users' time but also can discover configurations better than hand-tuned method.
+It not only reduces the time and resources user spend on tuning, but also can discover configurations better than hand-tuned methods.

 DeepSpeed Autotuning is easy to use, requiring no code change from DeepSpeed users.
 Compared to the original training script (`deepspeed your_program.py <normal cl args> --deepspeed ds_config.json`), invoking the autotuning feature in DeepSpeed only requires setting a `autotuning` flag after the DeepSpeed launcher (see [Usage](#usage) for details), and adding `"autotuning": {"enabled": true}` to the DeepSpeed configuration file.
 Users can further tailor the autotuning process by changing the autotuning configuration in the DeepSpeed configuration json file (See [Autotuning Configuration](#autotuning-configuration) for details).